clojurebridge-minneapolis/installfest/docs/track1/Page_4_Change_code.md

 Confirm the file was added by checking the status:

     $: git status
-    On branch fix-readme
+    On branch master
     Changes to be committed:
       (use "git reset HEAD <file>..." to unstage)

 	modified:   README.md
 	modified:   project.clj

-Two files have been added (modified) and the changes can be _committed_ to the branch.
+Two files have been added (modified) and the changes can be _committed_.
 When you enter the `git commit` command, make sure to enter a description of the changes you are committing; this will help you identify versions and changes.
 Add a quick note after the file names `-m "comment on changes"`.

-    $ git commit -m "fixing README.md description" [fix-readme 57aff88] fixing README.md description
+    $ git commit -m "fixing README.md description" [master 57aff88] fixing README.md description
      2 files changed, 3 insertions(+), 3 deletions(-)

-Check the branch status again:
+Check the status again:

     $: git status
-    On branch fix-readme
+    On branch master
     nothing to commit, working directory clean

-Git status reports no uncommitted changes because we successfully committed the updated files to the `fix-readme` branch.
+Git status reports no uncommitted changes because we successfully committed the updated files.

 You can also the check the log to see what commits have been made, when they were made, and the brief comment on the commit.